harrysolovay/rescripts/README.md

 }
 ```

-Note: the rescripts will be applied before the rescript in which they are specified (in sequential order).
+Note: rescripts are applied before the rescript in which they are specified (in sequential order).
+In the example above rescripts get applied like this:

+1. `@rescripts/rescript-default`
+2. `@rescripts/rescript-lighthouse`
+3. `./path/to/rescript`
+4. `rescript-example.js`

 #### Point to your rescript(s)